simona5108/inet/showcases/ethernet/preemption/doc/index.rst

    :end-before: Config
    :language: ini

-The priority queue needs two internal queues, for the two traffic categories; we also limit the internal queues, disable the buffer, and configure a packet dropper function.
+The priority queue needs two internal queues, for the two traffic categories; to not include queueing delay in the measured end-to-end delay, we also limit the internal queues, disable the buffer, and configure a packet dropper function.
 We configure the priority queue's classifier to classify packets based on the VLAN ID request. **TODO** why

-In the **Preemption** configuration, we replace the :ned:`EthernetMacLayer` and :ned:`EthernetPhyLayer` modules default in :ned:`LayeredEthernetInterface` with :ned:`EthernetPreemptingMacLayer` and :ned:`EthernetPreemptingPhyLayer`; the latter support Ethernet preemption:
+**V1** In the **Preemption** configuration, we replace the :ned:`EthernetMacLayer` and :ned:`EthernetPhyLayer` modules default in :ned:`LayeredEthernetInterface` with :ned:`EthernetPreemptingMacLayer` and :ned:`EthernetPreemptingPhyLayer`; the latter support Ethernet preemption:

+**V2** In the **Preemption** configuration, we replace the default MAC and PHY layer submodules of :ned:`LayeredEthernetInterface` (:ned:`EthernetMacLayer` and :ned:`EthernetPhyLayer`) with :ned:`EthernetPreemptingMacLayer` and :ned:`EthernetPreemptingPhyLayer`, which support preemption.

 .. .. literalinclude:: ../omnetpp.ini
    :start-at: Config Preemption